AP® English Language and Composition Course and Exam Description

 Keeping up with what’s going on with the exam can give you more confidence.
 Get a clear picture of the AP English Language exam here: See what’s on the exam, prerequisites, etc.

 Wondering how AP English Language is scored?
-Visit our article on AP English Literature scoring and score distribution—including the exam score calculator—to see where you stand.
+Visit our article on AP English Literature scoring and score distribution and minimum score requirements for college credits.

 Scroll to Top